sevenwhiteclouds/cst311_group4/PA2/README.md

 If the requested file is not present in the server, the server should send an HTTP “404 Not Found” message back to the client.

 #### Code

-In Appendix A, you will find the skeleton code for the Web server.
+You will find the skeleton code for the web server at [src/server.py](src/server.py).
 You are to complete the skeleton code, using the socket library.
 The places where you need to fill in code are marked with `#Fill in start` and `#Fill in end`.
 Each place may require one or more lines of code.